mercethem/UserSystem/README.md

-# This project have not finish yet.
-When this project finished i will modify here!!!
+# Basic_MiniATM_User_System

+This project is about basic atm system.
+Viewing, creating, deleting and depositting and withdrawing money and this options work with SQL(Microsoft SQL).